amarantha-k/cbas/_drafts/primer-beer.md

 The _FROM_ clause incrementally binds the variable _br_ to beers, and the _GROUP BY_ clause groups the beers by their associated brewery id.
-Unlike SQL, where data is tabular---flat---the data model underlying SQL++ allows for nesting.
+Unlike SQL, where data is tabular-flat-the data model underlying SQL++ allows for nesting.
 Thus, due to the _GROUP BY_ clause, the _SELECT_ clause in this query sees a sequence of _br_ groups, with each such group having an associated _brewery_id_ variable value (that is the producing brewery's id).
 In the context of the _SELECT_ clause, _brewery_id_ is bound to the brewery's id and _br_